MichaelMurawski/Showcase/README.md

 You can find the majority of my code here.
 I primarily use R,Python and VBA.
 The upload format is usually a source file or a comprehensive PDF File.

-Since I am a self-starter and I don't have a computer science background, the code works, but is usually not the most very efficient
+Since I am a self-starter and I don't have a computer science background, the code works, but is usually not the most efficient

 Within the next 3 months, I will also add extensive explanations for the code.
 The same also applies for translation of old assignments and code German language into English.